stravze/documentation/articles/azure/azs-how-create-aksengine.md

 > This method **is used** by the [DeployAshKubernetes.ps1](linkhere) script.
 > This method performs the [prerequisite step](#prerequisite-step) during the deployment.

-This method utilises the [**container-monitoring**](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/containermonitoringaddon.md) add-on to deploy **Operations Management Suite (OMS) agent** containers to monitor the Kubernetes cluster.
+This method utilises the [container-monitoring](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/containermonitoringaddon.md) add-on to deploy **Operations Management Suite (OMS) agent** containers to monitor the Kubernetes cluster on Azure Stack Hub.

 To enable this functionality, provide the `-EnableMonitoring` switch when executing the [DeployAshKubernetes.ps1](linkhere) script.